Update: Southend Airport re-opened on July 17, 2025.

 Beech B200 Super King Air crashes at Southend Airport

 A 31-year-old Beech B200 crashed at Southend Airport at 3:58 PM this afternoon.
 This aircraft was operated by Zeusch Aviation, and the aircraft was likely flying back to Lelystad, where the company is based.
-It’s currently unclear how many people were on the plane, or how many casualties there otherwise were.
+All four people on the plane were killed, though there were no further ground casualties.

 What a horrible incident, and my thoughts are with the friends and family of those involved.